genesiscommunitysuccess/docs/docs/getting-started/get-ready-to-develop/setup-wsl.md

 NAMES
 ```

-After removing, you can create a fresh container using the same command as mentioned above:
+After removing, you can create a fresh container using the same command as above:

 ```
 [root@machine wsl]# docker run -tid -p 3000:3000 -p 3001:3001 -p 3002:3002 -p 3003:3003 aerospike/aerospike-server:3.15.1.4